 The main positive is that they are safe, easy to use and don’t require months working on your size.
 Most online sex shops sell a range of sleeves if you’re interested in trying one.

 Despite what some clever advertising campaigns may try to convince you of, scientific research shows that there’s no quick and easy way to permanently increase the size of your penis.

 There are several different approaches to enlargement, with penis traction being the only one that research has shown to be effective.

-Anecdotal evidence from guys talking about their experiences online would suggest that penis pumps and stretching exercises can help, but there isn’t much scientific evidence to back this up as yet.
+Many men have described in forums how penis pumps and stretching exercises helped them, but there isn’t much scientific evidence to back them up yet.

 There are some things you can do to make your penis look bigger, which are relatively easy to do.
 And it may be that the best option is to remember that most men do have a normal size, and to be proud of your body.